 His work has been exhibited by The Museum of Cartooning and Comic Art, The Society of Illustrators, Parsons School of Design and New York's Town Hall Theater, and has been featured on The Huffington Post and the CBS News program Face The Nation.

 From 2005 to 2007, Mr. Kelly's humorous images of life in New York City ran each week in The New York Times's popular column "Metropolitan Diary", a series which won numerous industry awards.

 Since 2003, he has presented his Creativity Seminar which teaches academics, journalists, corporate executives and students how to use a wide variety of creative thinking techniques and tools to develop ideas and solve problems.

-Sean Kelly was named Best Newspaper Illustrator by the National Cartoonists Society at its 2007 Reuben Awards ceremony.
+Sean Kelly was named Best Newspaper Illustrator by the National Cartoonists Society at its 2007 Reuben Awards ceremony, the Oscars of cartooning.
 He was also nominated for the award in 2006, 2009 and 2011.
 More information on his NCS award is here.